gabrieleara/rtdag/README.md

 > and it may keep the old values as they are.

 > **NOTE**: All these options are technically compatible with cross
-> compilation, except with OpenCL and Fred ones, which are not tested yet.
+> compilation, except with OpenCL, which is not tested yet.

 ## Authors